How Can We Help?

 Print

-On the other hand, the F/B is the ratio of the maximum power radiated by the antenna in the forward direction to the power radiated in the opposite direction from the forward direction.
-In other words, the F/B measures the power ratio between the front of the antenna and the direction directly behind the antenna.
-A high F/B indicates that the antenna has a strong directional gain in the forward direction and low radiation in the opposite direction.
+• F/B is the ratio of the maximum power radiated by the antenna in the forward direction to the power radiated in the opposite direction.
+It measures the power difference between the front and the directly opposing side of the antenna.
+A high F/B also implies strong forward radiation and low radiation in the opposite direction.

 • To ensure proper calculations of F/R and F/B, select the Full 3D, Vertical or Horizontal options in the Far-Field panel.